hyeongikas/jiyuhack-client/README.md

 ## Installation

-Salhack is a forge mod for `1.12.2`.
-We provide already pre build jar files on our [release page](https://github.com/CreepyOrb924/creepy-salhack/releases).
-To use salhack just drop the jar file in your mods folder and start forge.
+Jiyuhack is a fabric mod for `1.20.4`.
+We provide already pre build jar files on our [release page](https://github.com/hyeongikas/jiyuhack-client/releases).
+To use Jiyuhack,  drop the jar file in your mods folder with Fabric API and launch.
 Have fun!

-**Tip:** You can open the GUI containing all "tweaks" with your left arrow at default (You can change that later.)
+**Tip:** You can open the GUI containing all "tweaks" with your ```Left Shift``` at default (You can change that later.)

 ## Support

-If you have a bug or want to suggest a feature raise an issue on Github or contact us via our [Discord](https://discord.gg/B8Tx5HYYBm) server.
+If you have a bug or want to suggest a feature raise an issue on Github.

 ## Info

 Some of the code is pasted and proper credits are not given, but atleast it's open source now? :)

-There is no git history because it contains personal info.

-Created by `ionar2` and many [others](https://github.com/ionar2/salhack/graphs/contributors).
+Created by `Imperium` and many others.
 If you have any legal disagreements, please read [this](https://help.github.com/en/github/site-policy/guide-to-submitting-a-dmca-takedown-notice)

 ## Updates in Creepy Branch